 One of the biggest opponents to cannabis legalization is the Pharmaceutical Research and Manufacturers of America (PhRMA).
 In 2014 alone, PhRMA spent about $16.6 million on lobbying.

 The private prison industry in the USA (and also in some other countries like the UK and France) directly benefits from the prohibition of cannabis, as it gives them a steady stream of new inmates.
 Private prisons are set up to profit for each inmate, so a steady stream of them is precisely what they want.

 One of the largest private prison companies, Corrections Corporation of America, has stated that keeping drugs illegal is essential to its business success.
 Since 2008, the corporation has spent around $970,000 per year on lobbying.

-Police unions depend heavily on funding for anti-drugs efforts, and also receive money from asset forfeitures when properties are seized as a result of drug crimes.
-They have a strong vested interest in maintaining this situation, and have consistently donated to lobby groups fighting the legalization of cannabis and other drugs.
+Police unions depend heavily on funding for anti-drug efforts, and also receive money from asset forfeitures when properties are seized as a result of drug crimes.
+They have a strong interest in maintaining this situation and have consistently donated to lobby groups fighting the legalization of cannabis and other drugs.

 In California, a group called the Coalition for Responsible Drug Policies was heavily involved in campaigning against last year’s successful initiative to legalize recreational cannabis.

 The funds came from groups representing law enforcement, including the California Police Chiefs Association, the Riverside Sheriffs’ Association, the Los Angeles Police Protective League’s Issues PAC, and the California Correctional Supervisor’s Organization.